Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: C*-correspondences and product systems

-\begin{proposition} Let $X$ and $Y$ be unitarily equivalent product systems over $\bZ_+^d$ with coefficients in C*-algebras $A$ and $B$, respectively.
-Then $X$ is strong compactly aligned if and only if $Y$ is strong compactly aligned. \end{proposition}
+\begin{remark} Let $X$ and $Y$ be unitarily equivalent product systems over $\bZ_+^d$ with coefficients in C*-algebras $A$ and $B$, respectively.
+An application of Remark \ref{R:prodsysisoprop} and Remark \ref{R:unitca} implies that $X$ is strong compactly aligned if and only if $Y$ is strong compactly aligned. \end{remark}